Haiming-Yang/gpt/src/gpt_mnist/README.md

 ## gpt_mnist
-Here are the instructions to run the codes to obtain results in _Convolutional Neural Network Interpretability with General Pattern Theory_.
+Here are the instructions to run the codes to obtain results in _Convolutional Neural Network Interpretability with General Pattern Theory_ [link to be updated].
 We show here the quick start version from scratch.

-Assume we run everything in gpt folder.
+**Assume we run everything from the root folder, gpt.**

 The following shows a very short training process. checkpoint/myproject0001 will appear with model.net and a few more items.
 ```